uclaacm/hothX-workshops/intro-to-apis/README.md

 Here is a [link to some Spotify functions may use to access a user's data, edit a user's playlist, edit a user's library, etc](https://github.com/JMPerez/spotify-web-api-js)

 Below is my my code collecting a user's top 20 artists, including explanations!
-In this code, I use the Spotify API calls getMe and getMyTopArtists.
+In this code, I use the Spotify API calls **getMe** and **getMyTopArtists**.
 I also deal with **tokens** which are prevalent in apps that require a user to log in.
 Tokens are proof of authentication.
 You get a token when a user logs in and you give the top to the server, Spotify, in exchange for data.
 This makes sense, because Spotify, cannot just give out anybody's data, they need the user to show that they agree by logging in.

 ```class ProfilePage extends React.Component { //making a copmponent and this is what will be shown on the localhost
     constructor(props) {